Distributed Estimation and Inference for Spatial Autoregression Model with Large Scale Networks: INTRODUCTION

 To estimate the SAR model \eqref{sar}, a classical approach is to use the quasi-maximum likelihood (QMLE) method \citep{lee2004asymptotic}.
 Although this approach is statistically efficient, the computational cost is extremely high because the inverse of a high-dimensional matrix $(\bI_N-\rho \bW)$ is involved in the estimation procedure \citep{huang2019least, zhu2020multivariate}.
 To reduce the computational burden, the IV-based methods, such as the two stage least squares (2SLS) estimation and three stage least squares (3SLS) estimation methods, have also been developed and are widely used \citep{kelejian2004estimation,baltagi2015ec3sls,cohen2018multivariate}.
 However, the implementation of these methods relies on exogenous variables.
 If ideal exogenous variables are not available, such estimation methods are less flexible.
 Recently, \cite{huang2019least} and \cite{zhu2020multivariate} propose estimating the SAR model by constructing a novel least squares (LS) type objective function.
 This approach takes advantage of the network's sparsity structure to reduce the computational complexity, which is desirable for large-scale network data.

-Although the abovementioned approach is useful for handling large-scale network data on a single computer, it is not scalable for a distributed system.
+Although the above mentioned approach is useful for handling large-scale network data on a single computer, it is not scalable for a distributed system.
+Besides, conducting the statistical inference involves more complicated calculations, which makes it even infeasible with large-scale networks, since it is usually restricted by the memory constraint and the requirement for large storage space.
+This makes the statistical inference in a distributed system to be a more preferable and feasible choice for large networks.
 To better distribute computing tasks for large-scale dataset, a typical ``workers-and-master" type distributed system has been considered and adopted by popularly used distributed environments such as Hadoop \citep{dean2004mapreduce} and Spark \citep{zaharia2010spark}.
 In this system, the master and all of the workers are modern computers with reasonable computing power and storage capacity.
 According to Figure \ref{fig:dsar}, applying the distributed system for a single round of communication generally requires three steps.
 First, the whole mission is divided by the master and allocated to each worker.
 Second, all of the workers execute the sub-task with the local dataset and transmit the results to the master.
 Finally, the results are integrated by the master to generate the final result.
 During the whole process, there is no communication among workers; hence, the total time cost is composed of only the worker computing time, the master reducing time and the worker-master communication time.
 We remark that the communication cost can be important when designing a distributed algorithm \citep{jordan2018communication,XiangyuChang2017DivideAC,fan2019distributed, chen2020distributed,fan2021communication}.
 The communication cost refers to the wall-clock time cost needed for data communication between different computer nodes \citep{zhu2021least}, which is mainly determined by two factors.
 The first factor is the number of communication rounds for a distributed system.
 In this regard, fewer rounds of communication are preferred to save costs \citep{jordan2018communication,fan2019distributed}.
 The second factor is the amount of transmitted data between the workers and the master during each round of communication.
 In this regard, smaller sizes of transmitted data are preferred to save costs.